GoogleCloudPlatform/community/tutorials/vpn-interop-guides/interop-guide-template/index.md

 ### GCP-side configuration

-1. Configure either a GCP IPsec VPN that uses dynamic routing or that uses static routing.
+1. Configure a GCP IPsec VPN that uses either dynamic routing or static routing.
 1. For dynamic routing (preferred):
    1. Configure a custom GCP network and subnet.
    1. Create an external IP address for the VPN gateway.
    1. Configure the VPN gateway, at least one tunnel, and Cloud Router.
-   1. If using the `gcloud` command line, configure forwarding rules to the on-premises gateway
+   1. If using the `gcloud` command line, configure forwarding rules to the on-premises gateway.
    1. Configure firewall rules.

 1. For static routing repeat the steps above except, in the tunnel configuration panel under Routing options, choose **route based** and configure the Remote network IP ranges for the on-premises network.